 - Shorten recovery time: Using electrostimulation in rehabilitation sessions improves the well-being of patients.
 Preventing the onset of muscle atrophy is better than having to treat it afterwards.

 - Prevents severe damage: If you already have a complicated injury, with EMS you avoid adding a bigger problem, such as atrophy.
 Likewise, it also helps us to avoid the chaining of additional problems in other areas of the musculature.

 - Avoid bad posture: Patients who are bedridden or have poor mobility often adopt bad habits and postures to avoid further pain in the injured area.
 With EMS we will be improving your quality of life and we will be able to prevent chained injuries.

-In short, thanks to electrostimulation, you can avoid and prevent problems derived from muscular atrophy.
+In short, thanks to electrostimulation, you can avoid and prevent problems derived from muscle atrophy.
 If you want to be informed about related topics, subscribe to our blog.